 To stay in contact off-blog, I’m most active on Instagram, where you’ll find daily photos from my gardens and other growing projects.
-Or, follow me on Facebook or Twitter.
-If you’re a Pinterest fanatic, I’m there in two places: my Sprouted Garden account and my SoupAddict recipe pinning account.
+Or, follow me on Facebook, or, if you’re a Pinterest fanatic, I’m there in two places: my Sprouted Garden account and my SoupAddict recipe pinning account.

 You can also sign up to receive an email whenever I post a new article here on Sprouted Garden.
 It’s free, and you can easily unsubscribe at any time using the link in any of the emails.
 Sign up using the form below, on the right.
 (I’ll never sell your email address to anyone for any reason — I hate spam, too!)